 Every few years, a new app takes over the social media world.
 From MySpace, Twitter, and Facebook to Instagram, the social media space has witnessed many changes.
-As long as the new social media app offers an exciting way to interact with users, it’s bound to draw a crowd.
+As long as the new social media platforms offer an exciting way to interact with users, it’s bound to draw a crowd.
 In 2020, TikTok took this space by storm and now has over 800 million users worldwide.

-TikTok is owned by a Beijing-based company called ByteDance, founded back in 2012.
-While TikTok has enjoyed massive popularity, ByteDance is still a privately held company.
-But when can savvy investors expect the app to become a publicly-traded company?
+TikTok is owned by a Beijing-based company called ByteDance, founded in 2012.
+While TikTok has enjoyed massive popularity, ByteDance is still a private company.
+But when can savvy investors expect to buy TikTok stock?
+When will it become a publicly-traded company?

 Let’s explore the phenomenon that is TikTok and its journey to the stock market.